MichaelCurrin/coding-blog/_posts/2020-05-12-what-is-the-purpose-of-programming.md

 And it usually some side effects - changes makes outside itself.

 Output is printed, data is stored, a light turns on or a sound plays.
+You can even add sound to a debugger to help tell you when certain good or bad events are hit.
 This gives a fast feedback loop.

-Using code makes a sandcastle in the clouds, which otherwise never would have been and it can disappear if you wish.
+Programming is the magic and wizardry of our time.
+Using code we maks a sandcastle in the clouds, which otherwise never would have been and it can disappear if you wish.
 Or you can use it and share it.

+> Finally there is the delight of working in such a tractable medium.
+The programmer, like the poet, works only slightly removed from pure thought-stuff.
+He builds his castles in the air, from air, creating by exertion of the imagination.
+Few media of creation are so flexible, so easy to polish and rework, so readily capable of realizing grand conceptual structures. [quotes](http://pages.cs.wisc.edu/~param/quotes/man-month.html) page or [Google book](https://books.google.co.za/books?id=Yq35BY5Fk3gC&pg=PT24#v=onepage&q&f=false)

+You can change a part of your recipe to build your sandcastle then rebuild it in an instant.
-You can build the sandcastle to change it.
-And you interact with the finished sandcastle - which is never really finished as it is not fixed.

-Lyrics from the band aKING:
+You can interact with the finished sandcastle - which is never really finished as it is not fixed.
+That reminds me of lyrics from the band aKING:

 > A song is never finished, only abandoned.